A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Application to SRO

 \subsection{The relative order parameter weight}

-To minimize the free energy of Eq.~\eqref{eq:GLTheoryTwo}, we employ the gap ans{\"a}tze listed in Tab.~\ref{tab:Representations}.
-Specifically, we fit the ans{\"a}tze to the order parameters resulting from the microscopic weak-coupling calculation of Ref.~\onlinecite{RoisingEA19}, thereby including order parameter anisotropies expected for SRO (see Appendix~\ref{sec:AdvancedOP} for details).
+To minimize the free energy of Eq.~\eqref{eq:GLTheoryOne}, we employ the gap ans{\"a}tze listed in Tab.~\ref{tab:Representations}.
+Specifically, we fit the ans{\"a}tze to the order parameters resulting from the microscopic weak-coupling RG calculation of Ref.~\onlinecite{RoisingEA19}, thereby including order parameter anisotropies expected for SRO (see Appendix~\ref{sec:AdvancedOP} for details).
 For the band structure we work with a (2D) three-band model (which includes spin-orbit coupling), based on density functional theory~\cite{SteppkeEA17, Rosner}.
 This model is presented in Appendix~\ref{sec:TBModel}.
-We feed in the band structure of the $\alpha$, $\beta$, and $\gamma$ bands and evaluate Eqs.~\eqref{eq:SecondOrderF} and \eqref{eq:FourthOrderF} numerically using Monte-Carlo integration with the two-parameter theory $F_2[\lbrace \Delta_0 \Delta_{a\mu}(\bo{k}), i \Delta_0 X \Delta_{b \mu}(\bo{k}) \rbrace ] \equiv {F}_2[\Delta_0, X] $.
-The function ${F}_2[\Delta_0, X]$ is minimized over the two scalar arguments: the overall gap size $\Delta_0$ and the relative weight $X$ as a function of temperature.
-In Eq.~\eqref{eq:GLTheoryTwo} the $d+ig$ hypothesis is addressed by specifying $a = B_{1g}$ and $b = A_{2g}$.
+We feed in the band structure of the $\alpha$, $\beta$, and $\gamma$ bands and evaluate Eqs.~\eqref{eq:SecondOrderF} and \eqref{eq:FourthOrderF} numerically using Monte-Carlo integration with the two-parameter theory $\Delta F[\lbrace \Delta_0 \Delta_{a\mu}(\bo{p}), i \Delta_0 X \Delta_{b \mu}(\bo{p}) \rbrace ] \equiv\Delta F[\Delta_0, X] $.
+The function $\Delta F[\Delta_0, X]$ is minimized over the two scalar arguments: the overall gap size $\Delta_0$ and the relative weight $X$ as a function of temperature.
+In the two-parameter theory the $d+ig$ hypothesis is addressed by specifying $a = B_{1g}$ and $b = A_{2g}$.
+In addition to Ref.~\onlinecite{RoisingEA19} several other RG calculations have been performed~\cite{ScaffidiEA14, DodaroEA18, ZhangEA18, RomerEA19, SuhEA19, WangEA19, RomerEA21}, finding slightly different competing order parameters.
+However, one should not expect the shape of $\Delta_{a\mu}(\bo{p})$ for a given $a$ and $\mu$ to be vastly different in the multiple different approaches.

-The resulting form of $X(T)$ determined from minimization of ${F}_2$ is shown in Fig.~\ref{fig:RGWeights}, employing a realistic three-band dispersion described in Appendix~\ref{sec:TBModel}, with the corresponding Fermi surface shown in Fig.~\ref{fig:OPExamples}.
+The resulting form of $X(T)$ determined from minimization of $\Delta F$ is shown in Fig.~\ref{fig:RGWeights}, employing a realistic three-band dispersion described in Appendix~\ref{sec:TBModel}, with the corresponding Fermi surface shown in Fig.~\ref{fig:OPExamples}.